kubedb/docs/docs/guides/postgres/quickstart/quickstart.md

 Here,

 - Service *`quick-postgres`* targets only one Pod which is acting as *primary* server
-- Service *`quick-postgres-pods`* targets all Pods created by StatefulSet
+- Service *`quick-postgres-pods`* targets all Pods created by PetSet

 KubeDB supports PostgreSQL clustering where Pod can be either *primary* or *standby*.
 To learn how to configure highly available PostgreSQL cluster, click [here](/docs/guides/postgres/clustering/ha_cluster.md).